 They get sick of foraging for the same smells of their home and go looking for something else to do.
 After all, dogs are smart animals, and we need to exercise their brain as well as their body.

 In this article, we’ll explore different ways to keep your dog entertained while you’re at work.
 Note that some activities are best done under supervision before you leave your dog alone.
-Not all dogs can be left alone with toys they can be a choking hazard.
+Not all dogs can be left alone with toys as they can be a choking hazard.

 By increasing our dogs mental stimulation we can provide them with an outlet for their excess energy.
 One of the most common and easiest ways to do this is through Enrichment Feeding.